UnitexGramLab/unitex-core-tests/README.md

    instructions on the [Unitex Core][unitex-core] repository to compile `UnitexToolLogger` including debug symbols.

-1. Make sure you have already installed Valgrind:
+1. Make sure you have already installed `valgrind`:

   - On OS-X, use `brew install --HEAD valgrind`
   - On Debian/Ubuntu, use `apt-get install valgrind`